JacquesGarre/api-gateway/README.md

 - Copy .env.example to create a .env file and fill CORE_API_BASE_URI, CORE_API_SECRET, ALLOWED_SECRETS constants

-- run tests with `./vendor/bin/phpunit`
+- Go to http://localhost:8000/documentation.html if you need to have a look at the api (simplified) documentation

-- Go to http://localhost:8000/documentation.html if you need to have a look at the documentation
+- Within the container cli, you can run tests with `./vendor/bin/phpunit`